alexiscash/portfolio/README.md

 create-react-app is no longer supported and should not be used by developers to... create react apps.

-The official docs recommend using something like Next.js, Remix, or Gatsby.
-You can learn more about it [here] (https://react.dev/learn/start-a-new-react-project)
+The official React docs recommend using something like Next.js, Remix, or Gatsby.
+You can learn more about it [here](https://react.dev/learn/start-a-new-react-project)

 I'm not sure which one I want to use yet, but I'll be sure to put it on the hub